We love relaxing outdoors. We also love being comfy.

 So we’re bringing all the comforts of indoor living right outside to the deck and patio.

-Several of the top outdoor living trends for 2017 blazed onto the scene last year, but now, they’re getting ramped up with more luxury and more options.
+Several of the top outdoor living trends blazed onto the scene last year, but now, they’re getting ramped up with more luxury and more options.
 A few newcomers join the trend list, too.

 Let’s take a look.

 Outdoor kitchens have never been more popular, and now, more than ever, they’re rivaling indoor kitchens.

 Today’s outdoor kitchen grill might just out-cook your indoor stove, with as many as 12 stainless-steel burners with variable temperature control, side burners for boiling water and heating sauces, electronic ignition, a warming rack, and a built-in infrared searing grill made especially for giving steaks that restaurant-style touch of exterior char.